Bayesian Vector AutoRegression with Factorised Granger-Causal Graphs: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new Bayesian VAR model for Granger causal discovery on multivariate time-series data, which imposes a Poisson factorised prior (PFGCG) modelling binary GC graphs separately from the VAR coefficients.
 PFGCG consists of a Poisson factorisation construction that generates count-valued matrices, which are then used to generate binary GC graphs with the proposed link function (GBPL).
 Our model enjoys local conjugacy and Bayesian nonparametric properties, facilitating an efficient Bayesian inference algorithm with less hyperparameters.
-We have conducted extensive experiments comparing our method with Bayesian VARs and deep VARs, showing that ours has a significant performance advantage on sparse MTS data.
-Although the factorisation of PFGCG is nonlinear and our method has the potential to work well on nonlinear data (the datasets used in our experiments are nonlinear), the main limitation is that it assumes linear dynamics between timestamps, which may hinder its application on more complex data.
+We have conducted extensive experiments comparing our method with Bayesian VARs and deep VARs, showing that ours has a significant performance advantage in low-data regimes.
+The limitation of the proposed method is that it follows the assumption of Granger causality and assumes causal relations take a factorisation form, which may not hold in other data in practice.
+Therefore, careful checks are needed when using the results of the method for decision making.